 Drought is often called a creeping disaster.
 The start and end of a drought are often difficult to define.
 Because of this, the Division of Water Resources works with the Utah Climate Center, the Utah Department of Agriculture and Food, and federal partners to hold drought webinars.
 These webinars are held at least monthly to assess water conditions regardless of if drought conditions exist.
 The webinars have about 30 minutes of presented material on water conditions followed by an opportunity for attendees to comment on conditions they are experiencing where they live.
 Anyone is welcome to attend.
 To be added to the webinar invitation list email email@example.com.

 Drought webinars are held on a regular basis to collect feedback on weather conditions around the state.
 The webinars are hosted by a committee headed by the Division of Water Resources, the Utah Department of Agriculture and Food, and the Utah Climate Center.
 For more information on drought webinars, email firstname.lastname@example.org.
 Or, sign up below if you would like to receive notifications regarding upcoming webinars.

-The next webinar is scheduled for July 12, 2022 at 1pm MT.
+The next webinar is scheduled for January 24, 2023 at 1 pm.
 (Webinars are typically scheduled on Tuesdays and are usually held every two weeks.)